 Camera enthusiasts have for long restricted themselves to the twin domains of still photography and videography.
 However, advances in technology have helped us bridge this gap with the evolution of time-lapse photography.
-If you’re planning to get your hands on the best time-lapse camera, this article is going to be your helping hand.
+If you’re planning to get your hands on a time-lapse camera, this article is going to help you a lot.

 Time-lapse is simply a large bunch of photographs, clicked at regular intervals, stitched together to create a video.
 The final result is a quick video, seemingly played back at higher than usual speeds, capturing the entire sequence of events.